A precise determination of the top-quark pole mass: Top-quark pair production at the hadron colliders and the determination of top-quark pole mass

 The CMS and ATLAS collaborations have determined the top-quark pole mass by using measurements of top-quark pair production cross-sections at the LHC~\cite{Chatrchyan:2012bra, Chatrchyan:2013haa, Aad:2014kva, Khachatryan:2016mqs} together with the theoretical predictions derived from conventional scale-setting; the results for various production channels are presented in Tables~\ref{LHC7TeVMasscom} and \ref{LHC8TeVMasscom} for $\sqrt{S}=7$ and 8 TeV, respectively.
 As a comparison, we also present our predictions using PMC scale-setting in the two Tables.
 Similarly, for calculating the likelihood function (\ref{likelifunction}), we use the experimental measurements in those references as the input for $f_{\rm exp}(\sigma|m_t)$.

 By using the measured cross section $\sigma_{\rm exp}(m_t)$ together with its error $\Delta\sigma_{\rm exp}(m_t)$ from the latest CMS measurement~\cite{Khachatryan:2016mqs}, we present the likelihood functions at the LHC in Fig.(\ref{lifunction78TeV}).
 Because the experimental uncertainty at the LHC is smaller than that of Tevatron, the determined top-quark pole mass by using the LHC data has better precision in comparison with the analysis using the Tevatron data.
 By evaluating the likelihood functions, we obtain $m_t=173.7\pm1.5$ GeV for $\sqrt{S}=7$ TeV, and $m_t=174.2\pm1.7$ GeV for $\sqrt{S}=8$ TeV.
-Thus, by applying PMC scale-setting, a more precise pQCD prediction for the top-quark pair cross-section is obtained.
 The precision of the top-quark pole masses determination is improved to be (${\pm1.5}$) for $\sqrt{S}=7$ TeV and (${\pm1.7}$) for $\sqrt{S}=8$ TeV.